vuphamtiendung/Logging.NLog.Demo/Readme.md

 # This is code demo introduce about logging with NLog.
 # I using class library and one project backend API .Net Core to demo

-# Step One: run extension in package manage console
+# Step One: run extension in package manage console at LoggingService library
     install-package nlog.extensions.logging
 # Step Two:
     Create a file 'nlog.config' in backend API with the content below: